 Damaged condenser fan

 Airflow through the condenser is reduced when the fan is damaged.
 It’s also possible that some of the airflows are being obstructed by debris, which would result in the same issue.
-A leak could develop as a result of the fan problems, in addition to warm air blowing out.
+A leak could develop as a result of the fan problems, which could lead to warm air blowing out.

 Read more: Understanding AC condenser fan